-If a player is injured, the Umpire shall stop the game, and the player shall have 15 minutes within which to recover, provided, however, that no player who has been rendered unconscious shall be allowed to resume play in any game that day.
+If a player is injured, the Umpire shall stop the game, and the player shall have 10 minutes within which to recover, provided, however, that the Umpire(s), in their discretion, may grant additional time, and that no player who has been rendered unconscious shall be allowed to resume play in any game that day.
 If, and when, during this interval the injured player is able to resume play or an eligible player is substituted, the Umpire shall continue the game.
-The game shall be continued not more than 15 minutes after it was stopped because of the injury unless the injured player's treatment on the field requires additional time to remove the player from the field. e.
+The game shall be continued not more than 10 minutes after it was stopped because of the injury unless the injured player's treatment on the field requires additional time to remove the player from the field or the Umpire has granted additional time.
+There shall be no subsequent time-outs for a recurrence of the same injury.

+e.
 Player Falls Off.